 Defining Usability

 Since you want to prove better usability for your recent updates, then you’d better dig up a definition of the term usability.
-The international standard (ISO 9241-11) defines it as:
+The international standard (ISO 9241-11) defines usability as:

 The extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use.

-We also defined usability here.
-Regardless of which definition you prefer, make sure you snag one and save it.
-Using the definition will be a great way to start off your report or presentation.
+Using this definition is a great way to start off your report or presentation.

-Now that we have defined what will be measured, let’s talk about the method that will quickly get you some data – the system usability scale (aka SUS).
-SUS is a type of Likert scale that is explicitly designed to measure a product or system’s usability.
-When implementing SUS, you will ask users a specific series of 10 questions with responses that range from strongly agree to strongly disagree.
+Now that you have defined what will be measured, let’s talk about the method that will quickly get you some data – the system usability scale, aka SUS.
+SUS is a type of Likert scale that is explicitly designed to measure a product’s or website’s usability.
+When implementing SUS, you ask users a specific series of 10 questions, with responses that range from strongly agree to strongly disagree.
 The responses are each given a numerical equivalent that are added together to obtain a single SUS score (from 0 to 100) representing usability.

 This description will also be helpful in explaining your process in the report or presentation, so feel free to copy this and paste it in place.

-A Brief History of the System Usability Scale (SUS)
+A Brief History of the Website Usability Scale (SUS)

 If you are unfamiliar with SUS, then it may be helpful to know a bit about the background of this method and where it originated.
 SUS was developed by John Brooke in 1986 at Digital Equipment Co.
-Ltd in Reading, United Kingdom, as part of the usability engineering program.
+Ltd. in Reading, United Kingdom, as part of the usability engineering program.
 His team needed a process for measuring usability that was quick to implement, effective, and reliable.
-They started with a pool of 50 questionnaire statements given to 20 people across a range of occupations to use for assessment on 2 totally disparate software systems (one that was super simple to use and one that was nearly impossible).
+They started with a pool of 50 questionnaire statements given to 20 people across a range of occupations to use for assessment on two totally disparate software websites (one that was super simple to use and one that was nearly impossible).
 The results were assessed and a set of 10 statements were selected based on intercorrelations and common responses.
-You can check out all of the nitty gritty mathematics and details behind the development of SUS in Brooke’s full documentation.
-But, the real take away is that SUS is a tested and proven usability method that has become the most popular, standardized usability questionnaire.
+You can check out all of the nitty-gritty mathematics and details behind the development of SUS in Brooke’s full documentation.
+But, the real takeaway is that SUS is a tested and proven usability method that has become the most popular standardized usability questionnaire.

 How to Administer SUS